Skip to content

 HelixScreen renders directly to /dev/fb0.
 The platform hooks stop the stock display-server to release the framebuffer.
 This is handled automatically by the deploy targets.

-The K2 Max framebuffer is 480x1600 portrait — HelixScreen will need software rotation to landscape mode, plus touch coordinate transform.
+The K2 Plus panel is 480x800 portrait; the framebuffer is double-buffered (480x1600 virtual).
+HelixScreen will need software rotation to landscape mode, plus touch coordinate transform.

 HelixScreen uses evdev and auto-detects the capacitive touch controller.
 Running as root (default) avoids permission issues on /dev/input/event*.